elvisimprsntr/siriproxy-ipcam/README.md

 `vim ~/.siriproxy/config.yml`

-- Edit the plugin as you wish.  **NOTE: If you make additional changes, you need to copy the file of simply repeat the next steps.**
+- Edit the plugin as you wish.  **NOTE: If you make additional changes, you need to copy the file to the install path or simply repeat the next steps.**

 `vim siriproxy-ipcam\lib\siriproxy-ipcam.rb`